APPENDIX QUALITY INFORMATION

 RELIABILITY OF ESTIMATES

 When reading the following summary of findings, or using the data presented in the tables section, it is important to consider the relative strengths and weaknesses of the LFS as a data source for Indigenous labour force information.
 It is also important to remember that all LFS estimates are subject to sampling errors.
 This is particularly relevant to these Indigenous estimates because of the small size of the Indigenous population and the small number of Indigenous persons in the LFS sample.
 These estimates are also subject to non-sampling errors due to particular collection difficulties in remote areas, in addition to imperfections in reporting, recording or processing of data that can occur in any survey or census.
-In addition, it is also important to note that the population benchmarks used for compiling Indigenous labour force estimates are not predictions or forecasts, but are projections of 2001 Census data reflecting the growth in population which would occur if certain assumptions about future levels of fertility, mortality, migration and unexplained growth were to prevail over the projection period.
+In addition, it is also important to note that the population benchmarks used for compiling Indigenous labour force estimates are not predictions or forecasts, but are projections of the latest Census data reflecting the growth in population which would occur if certain assumptions about future levels of fertility, mortality, migration and unexplained growth were to prevail over the projection period.

 The Technical Note provides more information about the reliability of estimates based on a sample survey.
 However, in general terms, very small estimates are subject to high sampling errors (relative to the size of the estimate).
 Estimates with a relative standard error (RSE) of 25% or greater would not be suitable for most practical purposes.
 These estimates are indicated by an asterisk (*) in the tables presented in this publication.
 The actual standard errors for level estimates are provided in the Technical Note tables L1 to L5.